Kreyu/data-table-bundle/docs/installation.md

 ## Install front-end dependencies and rebuild

-Build process obviously depends on the configuration of your project.
+The build process obviously depends on the configuration of your project.

 +++ yarn
 ```shell